sagemath/trac_to_gh/Issue 8356.md

 # Issue 8356: python is configured with an unreconised option

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8356

 Original creator: drkirkby